 - 1. 25 Pennsylvania Code, Chapter 102 Erosion and Sediment Control - 2.
 Minnesota Pollution Control Agency - 3.
 Code of Federal Regulations Title 44: Emergency Management and Assistance, §9.4 Definitions - 4.
 25 Pa.Code Chapter 105 - 5.
 Based on definition in Wisconsin Department of Natural Resources Administrative Rule NR 151.006. - 6.
 Pennsylvania Department of Environmental Protection.
 No. 363-0300-002 (December 2006), as amended and updated.
 Pennsylvania Stormwater Best Management Practices Manual.
 Harrisburg, PA. - City of Jacksonville website, http://www3.coj.net/Departments/CityFees/Glossary.aspx - 8.
 Lancaster County Model Subdivision and Land Development Ordinance. - 9.
 Pennsylvania Department of Environmental Protection.
 No. 363-2134-008 (March 2012), as amended and updated.
 Erosion and Sediment Pollution Control Program Manual.
 Harrisburg, PA. - CSN Technical Bulletin No. 5, Stormwater Design for High Intensity Redevelopment Projects in the Chesapeake Bay Watershed, version 2.0.
 Chesapeake Stormwater Network, January 5, 2011 - page 43. - 11.
 "Penn State Urban Hydrology Model User Manual" by Thomas A. Seybert, PE, David F. Kibler, PE, and Elizabeth I. White, PE, August 1993 page 70 and VT/PSUHM help screen. - 25 Pa.
-Code, Chapter 71 Administration of Sewage Facilities Planning Program, § 71.1 the 21st day of August, 2017.
+Code, Chapter 71 Administration of Sewage Facilities Planning Program, § 71.1

+ENACTED and ORDAINED at a regular meeting of the Board of Supervisors of East Lampeter Township on the 3rd day of June, 2019.
 This Ordinance shall take effect immediately.

-Chairman Vice Chairman
+Chairman Vice Chairman Member ATTEST:

-ENACTED and ORDAINED at a regular meeting of the Board of Supervisors of East Lampeter Township on

-Member

-ATTEST:

-Ralph M. Hutchison, Secretary
+Ralph Hutchison, Secretary

-I hereby certify that the foregoing Ordinance was advertised in the Lancaster Newspaper on June 19 4 26, 2017, a newspaper of general circulation in the Municipality and was duly enacted and approved as set forth at a regular meeting of the Board of Supervisors of East Lampeter Township held on 215 day of August, 2017
+I hereby certify that the foregoing Ordinance was advertised in the Lancaster Newspaper on Tuesday May 14, 2019 and Tuesday, May 21, 2019, a newspaper of general circulation in the Municipality and was duly enacted and approved as set forth at a regular meeting of the Board of Supervisors of East Lampeter Township held on June 3, 2019.